Three reasons to maximise your ISA before 5 April

 3. Shares tend to beat cash over long periods

-You might wonder whether it’s worth holding your excess savings in a cash ISA instead of an investment ISA, especially at times when interest rates are higher.
+You might wonder whether it’s worth holding your excess savings in a cash ISA instead of a stocks and shares ISA, especially at times when interest rates are higher.
 Cash ISAs are also tax efficient because interest is paid free of tax.
 However, while rates on cash ISAs look more attractive than in recent years, history shows that over long periods the stock market typically performs more strongly than cash.

 The graph below shows how different asset classes have performed compared to cash.
 Any balanced portfolio consisting of a mix of stocks and bonds, for example, would have outstripped cash returns by a good margin over the long term.
 Of course, investing comes with more risk than holding your money in a cash account, your investments may lose as well as gain value, and there are fees to consider.
 To better preserve your portfolio over the long term, it’s recommended to diversify your investments.